Youssef1313/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

-1. If you have 2 nested drop targets (i.e. element flagged with `AllowDrop = true`), when the pointer leaves the deepest / top most element but not the parent, the parent element will also raise `DragLeave` and immediatly after raise `DragEnter`.
+1. If you have 2 nested drop targets (i.e. element flagged with `AllowDrop = true`), when the pointer leaves the deepest / top most element but not the parent, the parent element will also raise `DragLeave` and immediately after raise `DragEnter`.
 1. On UWP, the default UI will include a tooltip which indicates the accepted drop action, and a "screenshot" of the dragged element.
    Currently Uno will display only the tooltip.